Written by: Marina Yoveva

 1. Meteora Daily Tours

 Meteora itself sits high above the town of Kalambaka.
-These two operate side by side as a type of sister conjunction city.
-A full circle road route of Meteora’s site is roughly 20 km, plus 40km of hiking trails making the biggest archaeological site of Greece in terms of the area that it covers!
-To fully appreciate Meteora, with tens of km of trails available to explore, plenty of different vistas and so many monuments spread around surely a few hour’s worth visits is not enough!
+These two operate side by side as a type of sister city.
+A whole circle road route of Meteora’s site is roughly 20 km, plus 40km of hiking trails, making it the biggest archaeological site of Greece in terms of the area that it covers!
+To fully appreciate Meteora, with tens of km of trails available to explore, plenty of different vistas, and so many monuments spread around, surely a few hours’ worth of visits is not enough!
 Meteora provides today a wide range of tours and activities to do!
 One fantastic tour to introduce you to Meteora’s magic is the Meteora Half-Day Sightseeing Tour.

 2. Sunrise and Sunsets

-No matter where you go, traveling always involves sunrises and sunsets to be experienced.
-However, we will admit Meteora is in a whole separate category that other destinations cannot even begin to fathom.
-You’ll have the chance to enjoy breathtaking Sunset views only if you are spending at least a night here!
+No matter where you go, traveling always involves sunrises and sunsets.
+However, we will admit Meteora is in a separate category from other destinations that we cannot even fathom.
+You’ll have the chance to enjoy breathtaking Sunset views only if you spend at least one night here!

-Now imagine being able to sit atop the steps of a monastery and watch a sunset, or hike and find one of many lookout location spots to experience a sunrise.
-You would be witnessing the giant cliffs of Meteora painted by the gentle morning light!
+Now imagine being able to sit atop the steps of a monastery and watch a sunset, or hike and find one of many lookout locations to experience a sunrise.
+You would witness the giant cliffs of Meteora painted by the gentle morning light!

 Either way, the wine tasting at one of the finest wine estates in Greece.
-Packed in with this tour is a variety of options to taste test and devour wine that will simply thrill your tastebuds.
+Packed in with this tour are various options to taste test and devour wine that will simply thrill your tastebuds.
 You’ll end up trying a local treat called Soutzouki.
-Soutzouki is a locally produced jelly kind of sweet, made with an ancient recipe using fermented grape juice and nuts.
+Soutzouki is a locally produced jelly, kind of sweet, made with an ancient recipe using fermented grape juice and nuts.

-Also, included with this tour package is elegant mushroom tasting.
-Although you will be eating mushrooms at the Natural History Museum where you’ll be delighted with facts and stories of the area.
+Also included with this tour package is an elegant mushroom tasting.
+Although you will be eating mushrooms at the Natural History Museum, you’ll be delighted with facts and stories of the area.

 4. Travel By Train

-Honestly, one of the best ways to travel to Meteora from anywhere around Greece is to do it by train.
-There are many multiday tour packages from Athens to Meteora by train to choose from.
+Honestly, one of the best ways to travel to Meteora from anywhere in Greece is by train.
+There are many multi-day tour packages from Athens to Meteora by train.
 Ideal for anyone looking to explore and enjoy one of the best UNESCO sites in the world!
 By choosing one of the rail tour packages offered by the locals, you will have the opportunity to tailor-make different tours and experiences and to have the necessary time to explore the site at your own pace.

-While traveling by train to Meteora from Athens or Thessaloniki you’ll have free wi-fi onboard and a comfortable window seat view to gaze out of.
-No need to wonder if you’re missing out because all the tours included are guided by locals to take everyone to the best spots of Meteora for photos and history.
+While traveling by train to Meteora from Athens or Thessaloniki, you’ll have free Wi-Fi onboard and a comfortable window seat from which to gaze.
+No need to wonder if you’re missing out because the locals guide all the tours included to take everyone to the best spots of Meteora for photos and history.
 Discover the unknown venture that awaits!

 5. The Monasteries

-There are six active monasteries and many hidden-gem that should be visited.
+There are six active monasteries and many hidden gems that should be visited.
 However, we understand if you are strapped for time.
 So we will break up and define each monastery below:

 The Monastery Of Great Meteoron